Informatievlaanderen/VSDS-Onboarding-Example/advanced-conversion/README.md

 # Publishing as a Standard Linked Open Data Model
+> **UPDATED** this tutorial has been changed to define the pipeline dynamically.
+You can find the previous version [here](https://github.com/Informatievlaanderen/VSDS-Onboarding-Example/tree/v1.0.0/advanced-conversion).

 This quick start guide will show you how to create a more advanced processing pipeline in the [LDIO Workbench](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/) for converting our example model to a [standard open vocabulary](https://github.com/vocol/mobivoc) and to publish that as a [Linked Data Event Stream (LDES)](https://semiceu.github.io/LinkedDataEventStreams/).

 Please see the [introduction](../README.md) for the example data set and pre-requisites, as well as an overview of all examples.

 ## Copy & Paste Rules!
-To kickstart this tutorial we can use the [basic setup tutorial](./basic-setup/README.md).
+To kickstart this tutorial we can use the [basic setup tutorial](../basic-setup/README.md).

 For the server we only will need to change the actual model.
 Everything else can stay the same: we will still need to volume mount the server configuration file and provide the database connection string (which we have changed to reflect our tutorial).